 Beth Moon is a photographer based in New York who has gained international recognition for her large-scale, richly toned platinum prints.
 Her prints are held in numerous public and private collections and have appeared in more than sixty solo and group exhibitions in the United States, Italy, England, France, Israel, Brazil, Dubai, Singapore, and Canada, receiving widespread critical acclaim.
-With this new book, she explores color photography for the first time.

 By Beth Moon